micahasmith/ko.mapUtil/README.md

 	//optional
 	//predicate to tell if this is a match
 	//this defaults to function(i,j){ return false; }
-	predicate:function(i,j){ return i.id()===j.id(); }
+	//in this case, i want to match up my items based upon their "id" predicate:function(i,j){ return i.id()===j.id(); }

 	//optional